mckinsey/vizro/vizro-core/docs/pages/user-guides/dynamic-data.md

 A dynamic data source is a Python function that returns a pandas DataFrame.
 This function is executed when the dashboard is initially started and _can be executed again while the dashboard is running_.
 This makes it possible to refresh the data shown in your dashboard without restarting the dashboard itself.
 If you do not this functionality then you should use [static data](static-data.md) instead.

 Unlike static data, dynamic data cannot be supplied directly into the `data_frame` argument of a `figure`.
-Instead, it must first be added to the Data Manager and then referred to by name.
+Instead, it must first be added to the Data Manager and then referenced by name.

 !!! example "Dynamic data"
     === "app.py"